FBurner/hr_hackathon_sandbox/README.md

-For Operating Systems other then Linux watch here:
+For Operating Systems other than Linux watch here:

 https://www.meteor.com/install